zenki1269/Minh-Duc-Nguyen/README.md

 <p>My name is Minh Duc Nguyen.
 Im a 1st year student studying Bachelor of I.T at RMIT University.
 <p>My student number is s3766338 and my email address is s3766338@student.rmit.edu.au.
 I'm a international student from Vietnam.
 I've been studying in Australia for 6 years and I enjoy it a lot.
 My highest education I have done so far is highschool.
 I can speak two languages:
 Vietnamese and English.
 I can describe myself as a sporty person since I could play soccer, basketball, badminton and more but my favorite one is badminton.
-My hobbies are nothing too special only playing badminton twice a week ( used to before Covid-19 ), hanging out with friends and playing games.</p>
+My hobbies are nothing too special only playing badminton twice a week ( used to before Covid-19 ), hanging out with friends and playing games.

 <h2>Interest in I.T</h2>
 <p> I.T is big major fields with minor fields in it but what dragged me into I.T is the A.I from scientific movies that I have watched before, when I watched it made me say "Wow"